-Starting a blog for your architecture firm is a great idea (yes, blogs still kick ass in 2020) because it builds traffic, helps you to differentiate your firm, and can be a great way to start clarifying your thoughts on the important issues in your profession and society at large.
+Starting a blog for your architecture firm is a great idea (yes, blogs still kick ass) because it builds traffic, helps you to differentiate your firm, and can be a great way to start clarifying your thoughts on the important issues in your profession and society at large.

 But, starting a blog and getting in the habit of writing is scary for architects (and everyone else, for that matter).

 Blank pages are intimidating.

 Picking your first few topics can be intimidating.

 Thinking that you’re embarking on a journey that never ends is intimidating.

 Here’s a few ideas to help you get the ball rolling.